 I love adding fruit to my salads for sweet-tooth-related reasons mentioned above but sweet isn’t the only taste I employ.
 Things like Granny Smith apples or dried cranberries will add tartness, Citrus will add zest and acidity.
 Even different types of greens have different flavors.
 This 5-ingredient salad is a great example of texture variety made easy!

-Speaking of textures, I always add a crunchy thing or two because a mushy salad is not only unappetizing but also boring.
+While we’re on the topic of textures, I always add a crunchy thing or two because a mushy salad is not only unappetizing but also boring.
 Consider nuts, seeds, croutons, pita chips, toasted coconut or crisp veggies like carrots or fresh cucumber for crunch and things like avocado or different cheeses for creaminess.
 This mostly-green kale salad is a good example of the right texture mix.

-Dress it up and make it real for me.
+Dress it Up and Make it Real

 Some view salad dressing as optional.
 Not me.
 Have I eaten dry salad before?
 Yes, but I was under duress. 🙂 A good dressing can bring all the flavors of your dry components together beautifully AND provide some added nutritional benefits.
 Put down the ranch.
 The basic components of any vinaigrette are oil and vinegar.
 From there, you can add your own flair.
 My easy apple cider vinaigrette dressing recipe is just below.
 It’s simple but delicious with a little kick.